Exact inflationary solutions in exponential gravity: INTRODUCTION

-In this work, we use the above analytical approach to investigate a more non-trivial modified gravity model $R \exp[h(\phi) R]$.
-The physical motivation for such a scenario comes from the fact that the quantum corrections to the gravity and scalar field can have a scale dependent corrections~\cite{Donoghue:1993eb,Donoghue:1997hx,Hamber:1995cq,Barth:1983hb} and the first order term in the above exponent leads to
+where $\alpha_m$ are dimensionless constants.
+The ratio between the $(m+1)^{\rm th}$ term and $m^{\rm th}$ term in the above action is the same for all values of $m$, i. e. ${n(2n-1)}/{(M_{\rm Pl}^2 \, t^2)}$.
+Thus, it is not sufficient to include only finite number of higher order Ricci scalar terms.
+Second, such a scenario comes from the fact that the quantum corrections to the gravity and scalar field can have a scale dependent corrections~\cite{Donoghue:1993eb,Donoghue:1997hx,Hamber:1995cq,Barth:1983hb} and the series expansion of the above exponent leads to

-Thus, the modification to general relativity appears as a non-minimal coupling term to the $R^2$ term only and \emph{not} to the Einstein-Hilbert action.
+Thus, the modification to general relativity appears as a non-minimal coupling term to the higher order terms only and \emph{not} to the Einstein-Hilbert action.
 Since the Einstein-Hilbert action does not contain any non-minimal coupling term, there is no motivation for the conformal transformation.
-Thus, we can not rely on the conformal transformation techniques used in the literature, and we use the new analytical technique developed by us in Ref.~\cite{Mathew}.
+Thus, we can not rely on the conformal transformation techniques used in the literature, and we use the new analytical technique developed in Ref.~\cite{Mathew:2017lvh}.